CMSC-23/persistence-discussion-code/README.md

 Persistence Guide handout.

 The handout folder contains the following:
-  -Persistence Guide handout
+  - Persistence Guide handout
-  -template for user interface used in the persistence discussion
+  - template for user interface used in the persistence discussion
-    +main.dart
-    +ShowTextPage.dart
+    + main.dart
+    + ShowTextPage.dart
-  -Exercise Specification
+  - Exercise Specification

 Don't forget to modify this ReadMe file when you submit your exercises.
+Below is a sample template for your ReadMe file:

+# CMSC 23 Exercise 03 - ToDo Application
+## Johaira Mae T. Arriola
+## 2019-12345
+## CMSC 23 B-0L

+# Application Overview
+- test scenarios with screenshots of the mobile app
+- explanation of the classes and libraries used